Design an app for non-professional healthcare consumers that improves the user's physical wellness, safety or adherence.

 I led the interaction design, including sketching, wireframing, lo-fi and hi-fi prototyping.
 I also facilitated the design research and user testing.

 I wanted to change this.
-I wanted to help people who want to exercise but despite their best intentions, fail to show up for a sustained period of time.
-All of us in the team felt that this was a real problem that each of us had either faced in the past or continues to face.
+A team of 3, we felt that this was a real problem that each of us had either faced in the past or continues to face.

 We wanted to understand what motivates people to exercise.
 Recruiting a sample of 10 people from our friends, we asked them: